Kartar Singh Bhadana

-Kartar Singh Bhadana (करतार सिंह भड़ाना) is an Indian politician and is a member of the Bahujan Samaj Party political party.
+Kartar Singh Bhadana (करतार सिंह भड़ाना) is an Indian politician and is a member of the Bhartiya Janata Party political party.

 Family

 His father was Nahar Singh and his mother was Ramphali Devi.
 Avtar Singh Bhadana is his brother.
+His son Manmohan Bhadana is currently an MLA in the Haryana Legislative Assembly.

 Political career

 Kartar Singh Bhadana has been a MLA for three terms.
 For two terms he served the Samalkha Vidhan Sabha Haryana and also as a cooperative minister of Haryana.
 For one term, he served the Khatauli (Assembly constituency) in Uttar Pradesh.

 In 1999, Bhadana played a vital role in the formation of INLD government in the state of Haryana.
 He was the president of HVP(D) (the breakaway group of 18 MLAs of the Haryana Vikas Party) and supported Om Prakash Chautala as the next chief minister and he became heavyweight cabinet minister in the government.